Pine Mountain Settlement School

-The Pine Mountain Settlement School Archives is the institutional memory of a unique school in the Southern Appalachians.
+The Pine Mountain Settlement School Archive is the institutional memory of a unique school in the Southern Appalachians.
 It serves to appraise, collect, organize, preserve, and make available records of enduring value.
-It supports the educational and administrative mission of the school which is to “Enrich lives and connect people through Appalachian place-based education for all ages.”
-The Archives provides and protects the records and materials of enduring value to the institution while encouraging transparency and openness regarding its past and its future.
+It supports the educational and administrative mission of the School which is to “Enrich lives and connect people through Appalachian place-based education for all ages.”
+The Archive provides and protects the records and materials of enduring value to the institution while encouraging transparency and openness regarding its past and its future.
 To this end the Archive systematically collects, preserves, maintains, promotes, and makes available official records and personal papers of enduring historical, legal, administrative, and fiscal value.
 It maintains records of acquisition and de-accessioning activity.
 It promotes effective and responsible diffusion of information utilizing both material and digital formats.
 In documenting and sharing the rich and diverse collections in its care, the Archive strives to maintain open and transparent methods that are accountable to the institutional goals and standards of archival practice.
 While exercising responsible curation of archival and material collections, the Archive seeks to make educational resources exciting and useful.
 The Archive is committed to promoting a balance of professional practice with access and educational needs.

 The Archive is also responsible for ensuring institutional accountability, while enhancing access to the rich and diverse administrative resources in its care.
 It is dedicated to both digital and non-digital formats in furthering the goals and objectives of the institutional mission.
 To this end the Archive seeks to provide secure, organized, and innovative access through both material and digital innovation.
 It seeks to serve diverse research communities whose interests will grow and expand institutional goals and objectives and the idea of “Appalachian place-based education for all ages.”

 As a comprehensive museum environment, the Pine Mountain Settlement School Archive seeks to maintain an active inventory of its physical facilities and their contents, particularly its arts and crafts collections.
-To that end, periodic inventory checks and reviews of the museum environment will be gathered and documented by institutional staff for the Archives while promoting and encouraging research and use of collections.
+To that end, periodic inventory checks and reviews of the museum environment will be gathered and documented by institutional staff for the Archive while promoting and encouraging research and use of collections.